-Put your invoicing and accounting on the cloud, so you can spend more time on the job site.
+Put your invoicing and accounting on the cloud, so you can spend more time on the jobsite.

 Does this describe you?

 The good news is that there are easy ways to take care of all your accounting chores even when you’re on the go.
 One of them is cloud accounting.
 (Cue angels singing.)
 It’s a game changer for millions of small businesses around the world.
-And it’s perfectly suited to busy contractors and small home services businesses.
+And it’s perfectly suited to busy contractors and small home-service businesses.

 If you work in the trades or home services, here’s what cloud accounting can do for you: